Merchello/Merchello/src/Merchello.Web.UI.Client/README.md

 ###Install dependencies
 Next we need to install all the required packages.
-This is done with the package tool, included with node.js, open /Umbraco.Belle.Client in cmd.exe or osx terminal and run the command:
+This is done with the package tool, included with node.js, go to the /src/Merchello.Web.Ui.Client directory in cmd.exe or osx terminal and run the command:

 	npm install